Address:

 If you pay by credit card over the phone, you will need:

-Ask the staff at the Tazewell County Jail or the Tazewell County Court Clerk these specific questions:
+When speaking with Tazewell County Jail or the Tazewell County Court Clerk, be sure to ask the following questions:

-Option 1 - How to Post Bail using Cash for a Defendant at Tazewell County Jail
+Option 1 - How to Post Cash Bail for a Defendant at Tazewell County Jail

-To pay a cash bond, go to Tazewell County Jail or to the court where the bail hearing occurred.
-Going directly to the jail will quicken the release of the defendant as any bail paperwork processed at the court will have to be transferred to the jail.
+To post the bond, visit Tazewell County Jail or the court where the bail hearing was held.
+Going directly to the jail may expedite the release process, as paperwork from the court must be transferred there.

-Cashier's Checks and Money Orders may be made out to Tazewell County Jail where the defendant is being held, but usually to the Tazewell County Sheriff's Office or to the Tazewell County Court.
+Cashier’s checks and money orders should be made payable to Tazewell County Jail, the Tazewell County Sheriff’s Office, or the Tazewell County Court.

-Option 2 - How to Post a Private or Surety Bond for a Defendant at Tazewell County Jail
+Option 2 - How to Post a Surety Bond at Tazewell County Jail

 Option 3 - How to Post a Property Bond for a Defendant at Tazewell County Jail

-If you are a landowner in Tazewell County you may be able to post a property bond.
-Property within Tazewell County may be used as collateral to bail someone out.
-All owners of the property must be present to sign the bond in order for this to happen.
+If you own property in Tazewell County, you may be able to post a property bond.
+All owners of the property must be present to sign the bond.

-Click here for additional information on how to post bail at Tazewell County Jail.
+Click here for additional information on posting bail at Tazewell County Jail.

 Anyone over the age of 18 who can produce a valid government-issued photo ID can post bail.
 Accepted forms of ID include a Photo Driver's License, Passport, or Motor Vehicle issued ID.